grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/README.md

 	- R1: Data from AquaDopp appears to be phase wrapped and is not usable in its current state.
 		Vector and Sig1000 have average velocities nearly perpendicular to each other
 	- R2: All three instruments have time averaged currents of similar magnitude and direction.
 	- R3: Aquadopp battery starts to die and takes limited samples at regular intervals.
-AQD and Vector are similar but the Sig1000 is at a slightly different angle and has a greater magnitude.  - ...
+AQD and 	Vector are similar but the Sig1000 is at a slightly different angle and has a greater magnitude.
 - [ ] draft readme's for each script worth its weight in salt.

 ## Velocity Processing
-- Standardizing velocity variables and data files accross instruments.
+- Standardizing velocity variables and data files across instruments.
   - [ ] Time, Velocity_East, Velocity_North, Amplitude_Minimum, Correltation_Minimum, etc.
   - [ ] Convert script load/process algorithms to functions, e.g.,
      	```load_AquadoppHR_Release2.m```